 The Recorder Player from Sheikh Jarrah

-Exhibition Yael Bartana, The Recorder Player from Sheikh Jarrah (2010), Fondazione Modena Arti Visive
+Exhibition of Yael Bartana, The Recorder Player from Sheikh Jarrah (2010), Fondazione Modena Arti Visive

-The exhibition opens with the black-and-white video: an activist plays a recorder before a human chain of Israeli army police officers, who are lined up in front of demonstrators peacefully protesting the eviction of Muslim residents by Jewish settlers from neighbourhoods of Jerusalem.
+The exhibition opens with a black-and-white video: an activist plays a tape recorder in front of a human chain of Israeli army policemen, deployed in front of demonstrators peacefully protesting the eviction of Muslim residents by Jewish settlers from Jerusalem neighborhoods.

 Tashlikh (Cast Off)